Review

 Best use

-Cheapest shoe on the dance-store shelf: and frequently the wrong call for a first-time fit
+Cheapest shoe on the dance-store shelf.
+Frequently the wrong call for a first-time fit

 Price signal